dshokouhi/hass-neato-custom-component/README.md

 # Neato Custom Component For Home Assistant

-## This custom component is no longer needed after 0.73 please delete before you restart to upgrade, there are additional fixes there as well.

-### This page will kept open for users to help test new features

 This is a custom component designed for Home Assistant to test new Neato features.

 Currently testing `vacuum.locate` service